 Step 3: Boil The Water

 Once you’ve chosen your pot, fill it three-quarters full of water.
 Add a tablespoon of salt for every quart of water—the water should be as salty as seawater.
 Bring to a rolling boil.

 Step 4: Drop In The Lobsters

 OK, this is the scary part.
 Grab the lobster by the body and drop him claws-first into the boiling water.
 (Tip taken directly from Annie Hall: Don’t drop him and let him run under the refrigerator.)
 You can take the rubber bands off the claws right before you lower the lobster into the pot, but if you’re nervous, it’s fine to leave them on.

 Once our friendly crustaceans are safely in their hot tub, bring the water back to a boil.
 Then boil the lobsters for 10 to 20 minutes, according to weight.
-A one-pound lobster should take 10 to 13 minutes; a 1½-pound lobster will take 12 to 18 minutes, and a two-pound lobster will take 18 to 23 minutes.
 Keep an eye on the pot: You’ll know the lobster is done when the shell turns bright red.